stargately/beancount-mobile/README.md

 - `npm run lint`: run the linter
 - `npm run schema`: generate Apollo GraphQL schema

+## Languages

+The app will use your device language when possible.
+Available translations:

+- English
+- Chinese
+- Spanish
+- French

 ## Like it?

 Star ⭐️ the repo, download the App, and give it a review!